 Current society is defined through markedly different perceptions of disability including upper extremity prosthetics – and that constitutes a problem:

 - Reality of amputees has it that prostheses are technically insufficient not in a minor but in a nightmare type of way, they are not unaffordable in an inconvenient but in a massive type of way.
 For a rechargeable Otto Bock battery that contains five cheap Varta cells, some 700 USD are charged.
-For an unprecisely milled Otto Bock bolt that cannot cost more than 2 bucks, 80 USD are charged.
+For an unprecisely milled Otto Bock bolt that cannot possibly cost more than 2 bucks, 80 USD are charged.
 A number of commercially available terminal devices are built to fail relatively fast.
 Choice of design and materials of factory issue setups often are sub standard: harnesses smell from sweat within days, cables tear, hand mechanisms break, hooks give up.
 Of course I don’t watch that passively – my setup is already heavily tweaked and modified. – - In early 2009 I would wear Ossur Iceross Upper X silicone liners, an Ossur Icelock pin-lock system, a harness with modified odor-free coating (Michelin Latex mountain bike tubes, biopharmaceutical grade Silicone tubing), a stable cable mounted for long term usage (steel rather than plastic), a specialized wrist we built ourselves (low height, central opening to accommodate for pin lock, stable quick release) and terminal devices aimed at high loads (Becker hands, V2P Prehensor, Regal Prosthesis gloves, and other stuff). – - By mid 2011, I am wearing a customized shoulder brace to relieve my brachial plexus (the three months research effort was paid for by insurance), a patent-pending new high-tech cable mount that minimizes friction and that withstands ‘extreme’ loads for several months and that also allows me to swap components myself (a must-have for the technically inclined), a new quick-lock wrist unit built by mechanics that specialize in such locks, a prosthetic socket that is extremely robust and sturdy, and still, the same robust and reliable terminal devices (Becker hands, Hosmer hooks, V2P Prehensor).
 I also wear a cosmetic arm if the body powered arm is too hot or clumsy, painful to wear due to shoulder or stump problems.
-Or no prosthetic arm at all. – - As always, I am interested in collaborating towards development of new material.
+Or no prosthetic arm at all. – - By 2012, I switched to Ohio Willowwood Alpha gel liners.
+Components now are built better than before.
+I got Centri to make me custom colored PVC gloves for the Becker hand. — As always, I am interested in collaborating towards development of new material.